 Every Breakthrough Teaching Fellow serves on a committee and collaborates to plan a special event.
 Committees are designed to spread leadership responsibilities throughout the staff.
 Events could include Community Day, Outdoor Education, Spirit Week/BT Social, Celebration, and more.
 There is also a special committee dedicated to Staff Culture.

 All School Meetings, Lunch, Recess, and Passing Periods

-Your presence at Morning Meeting (daily), All School Meeting (daily), and lunch/recess (three days/week) is required because it is important to know your students as whole people, not just as students in your class.
+Your presence at Morning Meeting (daily), All School Meeting (daily), and lunch/recess (several days/week) is required because it is important to know your students as whole people, not just as students in your class.
 Being fully present during these periods also reduces the possibility of student conflicts and shows our kids that we are fully dedicated to them.